- There is no magic average settlement number. Your case depends on your injuries, the other driver’s fault, and what you can prove.

 What’s the average personal injury settlement in Colorado?

-There isn’t one.
+There is not one.
 Every case is different.
 Minor injuries might settle for a few thousand dollars.
 Serious injuries can reach six or seven figures.
 Your case depends on your injuries, your medical bills, your lost income, and how much fault the other side carries.

 How long do I have to file a personal injury claim in Colorado?